HOW DOES BLOOD WORK?

 According to the WHO, anemia is most prevalent among preschool-aged children (12).

-Other anemic diseases require a more tailor-made approach for treatment.
+Other anemic diseases require a more tailor-made approach for treatment beyond supplements for anemia.
 To treat hereditary spherocytosis and pyruvate kinase deficiency, removal of the spleen is recommended.
 The genetic form of sideroblastic anemia is commonly treated with B6 supplementation (14).
 Because chronic diseases, chronic inflammation, and cancer result in low iron in the blood, treatments targeting the underlying cause of disease often increase iron and resolves the anemia.

 Practices to Support Blood Health: